Do you want to build an Etsy-like store with WordPress?

 With more than 55,000 plugins, you can easily find a plugin for almost anything.

 Here are some of the plugins that we use on all our websites.

 - WPForms Lite – Add contact forms to your WordPress site

-- Yoast SEO – Improve your WordPress SEO and get more traffic from Google
+- All in One SEO Lite – Improve your WordPress SEO and get more traffic from Google

 - MonsterInsights (Free) – Helps you track visitor stats using Google Analytics